replicatedhq/help-center/content/docs/kb/developer-resources/using-replicated-studio-to-quickly-iterate-on-your-yaml.md

 ### 2. Activate

-Once Replicated and Replicated Studio are installed, you now need to upload and activate your [development Customer license](https://help.replicated.com/docs/distributing-an-application/create-licenses/#license-type-required) by navigating to the on-premises admin console at `https://<YOUR SERVER ADDRESS>:8800` in your browser of choice.
+Once Replicated and Replicated Studio are installed, you now need to upload and activate your [development customer license](https://help.replicated.com/docs/distributing-an-application/create-licenses/#license-type-required) by navigating to the on-premises admin console at `https://<YOUR SERVER ADDRESS>:8800` in your browser of choice.

 ### 3a.
 Iterate (on your application YAML)